 Ask around to see if anyone you know has heard anything about the roofing contractor you’re considering.
 Better yet, see if they have actually had them do work on their house before.
 A referral from someone you trust can help lead you to the perfect contractor for the job.

 Over 10 years is the sweet spot, but a 5-year-old company will also do great work on your roof.
 If a company is younger than 5 years, that doesn’t necessarily mean you shouldn’t hire them, but you should be extra diligent in seeing their past work.
 Ask them if they can share a few homes they recently worked on that you can drive by and inspect or that they have images of.
 Checking past work should be done for all contractors you consider, regardless of how old they are.
 You can find more ways to spot a bad roofer in our previous article.

 Check Roofing Insights’ Roofing Directory

 Our roofing directory doesn’t let just anyone be on it.
-The criteria for being in our directory is strict.
-Contractors must prove that they are fully insured and licensed, have great reviews, and no legal trouble with clients, among other characteristics.
+The criteria for being in our directory are strict.
+Contractors must prove that they are fully insured and licensed, have great reviews, and have no legal trouble with clients, among other characteristics.